Close the rat runs!

 So far in Enfield…

 We want to see low traffic neighbourhoods benefitting every ward in the borough, especially the most polluted and/or deprived areas.
-We ask the council to trial ‘point closures’ in the Fox Lane area, to remove through traffic and create a truly quiet, low traffic neighbourhood.
-If successful this could be a model for other areas across the borough.

 - Evidence from Waltham Forest: https://walthamforest.gov.uk/content/increased-levels-walking-and-cycling-extend-life-expectancy-waltham-forest-residents-least